freshworks/crayons/CONTRIBUTING.md

 ## How to Contribute

 Crayons has a predefined set of components.
-As a developer, you not only can use the components in your projects but you can also contribute to Crayons, as it falls under a MIT license.
+As a developer, you not only can use the components in your projects but you can also contribute to Crayons, as it falls under the MIT license.
 We welcome all contributions, big or small.

 ### Contributing usually requires one or more of the following steps